Home > Wellness

 Tobacco Education Links

-In order to provide a healthy working and learning environment for the campus community, SUNY Canton will become a Tobacco-Restricted Campus on January 1, 2014.
-Designated tobacco-use areas on campus will be reduced and the campus plaza, parking lots and other areas declared tobacco-free.
+In order to provide a healthy working and learning environment for the campus community, SUNY Canton became a Tobacco-Restricted Campus on January 1, 2014.
+Designated tobacco-use areas on campus were reduced and the campus plaza, parking lots and other areas declared tobacco-free.